astuanax/Umbraco-Code/README.md

 Umbraco Snippets
 ________________

-Some code that might be usefull for other people.
+Some code that might be useful for other people.

 Use the SQL below to generate files in SSMS to insert the data in another Umbraco database